data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 ## More Information
 1. Follow the links in this Model Card for more information.
-2. Details about the latest version of the model, its performance on test data, and more (if the model is in production) can be found in [Model Training Pipeline Result Report](../reports/model_report.md).
+2. Details about the latest version of the model, its performance on test data, and more (if the model is in production) can be found in the [Model Training Pipeline Result Report](../reports/model_report.md).
 3. The model loading and training parameters, their values, and other configurations used in the latest training pipeline are contained in the [`params.yaml`](../configs/params.yaml) and [`dvc.lock`](../pipelines/dvc.lock) files.
 Also the [`best_params.yaml`](../configs/best_params.yaml) contains some training parameter values if hyperparameter optimization has been performed.

 [^*]: *Based on [Model Cards for Model Reporting (Margaret Mitchell et al., 2019)](https://arxiv.org/abs/1810.03993) and [Hugging Face Hub Model Card Template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md).*